-1. Define your objective
+1. Identify your goal

 The five most common goals we encounter are:

-• Driving User Registration
+- Driving User Registration (for SaaS companies)

-• Brand Awareness
+- Boosting Brand Awareness

 3. Assign a Dollar Value to the Metric

-If you’re looking for lead generation, multiply your gross margin by your closing ratio – that is the dollar value of each lead.
+For lead generation, multiply your gross margin by your closing ratio – that is the dollar value of each lead.

 Putting a dollar value to awareness is difficult, but a good exercise.
 What is brand equity worth to you – or issue awareness, if the goal is political?

 As for education, you need to calculate the business value of the knowledge you’re spreading.
 Not so long ago we made a job safety video for a major oil company.
-They told us that retention in their safety courses was as low as 10%, and they hoped that our dynamic, entertaining approach would increase that retention.
+They told us that knowledge retention in their safety courses was as low as 10%, and they hoped that our dynamic, entertaining approach would increase that retention.
 If we help prevent even one major injury at an oil site, those videos would easily justify their cost.

 4. Compare Performance